ido90/Earthquakes/Spectrogram/Readme.txt

 Notebooks:
 - Spectrograms_librosa: display and generate spectrograms using librosa (corresponding to datasets 2,3).
+- Spectrograms_librosa_public: edited notebook for publishing as a Kaggle Kernel.
 - Spectrograms_manual: display and generate spectrograms manually (corresponding to dataset 4).
 - Spectrograms_manual_175K: generate widened manual spectrograms (corresponding to dataset 5, see explanation above).
 - NN_spects: train & test CNN on spectrograms.